Ivo-Balbaert/The_Way_to_Mojo/book/1_What_is_Mojo.md

     - Because Python is the number one language used in machine learning and AI- projects.

 ## 1.1 Write everything in one language
-Mojo aims to to solve the two-language problem in current AI-research and industry.
+Mojo aims to to solve the three-language problem in current AI-research and industry.
 (?? cfr.
 Julia)

 * Data scientists and AI-ML researchers want to model in Python, because Python makes prototyping and modelling easy.
 When an AI project goes into , but Python can't deliver the necessary performance in a production environment.
 * For that reason, product engineers want to deploy an AI project in a low-level language.
-This often entails rewriting large parts of the project in C++ and/or CUDA.
+This often entails rewriting large parts of the project in C++
+* To get access to GPU's and other accelerators, often parts of the model have to be rewritten in CUDA, which is even lower-level.

 Mojo is created to solve this problem:
 * It has the usability and intuitiveness of Python for model development, adding meta-programming features, like a truly high-level language.
 The entire Python ecosystem is made available to Mojo through CPython.
 * It has the performance and system programming capabilities of a low-level language like C++ or Rust.
+* MLIR removes the necessity to use CUDA at the lowest level.

 This will lead to accelerated development and use in production of AI technologies.